• Skip to main content

 Instructions

-4. Bake at 350 for 30 minutes, or until French toast batter is completely solidified and top is slightly crispy.
-Allow to cool before slicing into squares; serve with additional maple syrup.
+3. Preheat and bake.
+In the morning, take the French toast casserole out of the fridge and allow to start coming to room temperature while you preheat your oven to 350 degrees.
+If using toppings such as pecans or pepitas, remove the foil and sprinkle those on top.
+Bake uncovered at 350 for 30 minutes, or until French toast batter is completely solidified and top is slightly crispy.
+Allow to cool for 5-10 minutes before slicing into squares and serving with additional maple syrup.

 Notes

-*Substitute cinnamon, nutmeg, cloves, and ginger for 2 teaspoon (or more) pumpkin pie spice.
+2. Pumpkin pie spices.
+Substitute cinnamon, nutmeg, cloves, and ginger for 2 teaspoons of pumpkin pie spice.

 Did you make this recipe?